foxylion/foxylion.github.io/jekyll/blog/_posts/2016-02-06-maven-central-and-travis.md

 When you push something or a pull request is created the project is automatically built using ``make build``.
-When you create a tag for the repository it will automatically deploy an artifact to the Naven central repository with the version set to the tag name.
+When you create a tag for the repository it will automatically deploy an artifact to the Maven central repository with the version set to the tag name.